 Further details about Nigel Gilbert may be found in Wikipedia

-This project is intended to develop the existing ideas for a novel approach to capacity building, start delivering this offer and transition in time to it running as an economically viable standalone activity.
-We are keen to explore a subscription-based model to provide support which may be one of wider relevance to knowledge transfer from research to practice.
+This project intended to develop the existing ideas for a novel approach to capacity building, start delivering this offer and transition in time to it running as an economically viable standalone activity.
+We were keen to explore a subscription-based model to provide support which may be one of wider relevance to knowledge transfer from research to practice.

 - A webinar series